dwhieb/ling-ref/README.md

-initials    | `false`            | Whether to display only the first initials of the author notes       | `false`            | Whether to render the `"notes"` field of the reference partial     | `"reference"`      | The name to use for the partial when registering the jschemer template with Handlebars template    | `"reference.hbs"`  | The path to the jschemer Handlebars template
+initials    | `false`            | Whether to display only the first initials of the author notes       | `false`            | Whether to render the `"notes"` field of the reference partial     | `"reference"`      | The name to use for the partial when registering the jschemer template with Handlebars template    | `"reference.hbs"`  | The path to the Handlebars reference template

 ## Getting Mendeley Data